 INTERVIEW

-are in your production process (Cubase, Ableton, Maschine).
+In the past you have incorporated a variety of software in your production process (Cubase, Ableton, Maschine).
 Did you maintain this diversity on the new EP?

 Yes, I love to change methods, inspirations and devices I use to make music.
 The excitement of having something new makes me want to experiment and try different approaches , so over the past 20 years of music making I bought , sell, exchanged and dreamed of so many synths and drum machines and softwares.
 I went thru phases of “everything out the computer” to “ I don’t need any machine, software is the way to go “ .. from these extremes to anything in between, and when I listen to my records I recall the “phase” I was into when I made it, and what machines or softwares inspired me to write such record.